pachyderm/pachyderm/examples/db/README.md

 The example assumes that you have:

-- A Pachyderm cluster running - see [this guide](http://pachyderm.readthedocs.io/en/latest/getting_started/local_installation.html) to get up and running with a local Pachyderm cluster in just a few minutes.
+- A Pachyderm cluster running - see [Local Installation](https://docs.pachyderm.com/latest/getting_started/local_installation/) to get up and running with a local Pachyderm cluster in just a few minutes.
-- The `pachctl` CLI tool installed and connected to your Pachyderm cluster - see [any of our deploy docs](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html) for instructions.
+- The `pachctl` CLI tool installed and connected to your Pachyderm cluster - see [deploy docs](https://docs.pachyderm.com/latest/deploy-manage/) for instructions.

 ## Setup MongoDB